datastackacademy/deb-intro/ch1_intro/ep2/README.md

 print(x, pi)
 ```

 For details and practice with strings, lists, and dictionaries, work through notebooks `01_strings.ipynb`, `02_lists.ipynb`, and `03_dictionaries.ipynb`.

-Once you're done with the notebooks, head to the `exercises` folder for more practice.
+You'll find extra practice in `04_exercises.ipynb`.

 <br>